Nugfle/artemis-cli/README.md

 ```
 to automacily create a commit, push to the remote repository and fetch the updated test results for you.

-## Contributing
+## Development

-Feel free to contribute to this project, please note that this is a sideproject built out of annoyance with the current system and I wont be supporting it for longer than neccesary.
+**This project is officialy archieved and there will be no further development done**